Course Description For SNC1P Grade 9 Science Online Course

 - To understand the basic concepts of science

 The organization of the course is packaged into four distinct units which correspond directly with the Ontario Curriculum, Grades 9 and 10 Science document.
 As outlined in Growing Success, 2010, teachers will provide an assessment for learning task at the beginning of the course; after the pre-unit.
-Teachers will be able to use the results of this diagnostic to identify gaps in concepts for learners and provide opportunities to bridge these gaps preparing all learners to be successful in the Grade 9 applied science course by establishing a strong prerequisite foundation.
+Teachers will be able to use the results of this diagnostic to identify gaps in concepts for learners and provide opportunities to bridge these gaps preparing all learners to be successful in the Grade 9 academic science course by establishing a strong prerequisite foundation.

 Examples of accommodations (but not limited to) include: